Jiangnan Social University: Journal

-Since 1999, the school has published the Journal of Jiangnan Social University (江南社会学院学报杂志 (Jiāngnán Shèhuì Xuéyuàn Xuébào Zázhì)), featuring articles primarily on the topics of national security, Chinese communist ideology, and international relations, as well as incorporating discussions on the exploitation of emerging technologies, social control, ethnic religion, and critical theory.
+Since 1999, the school has published the Journal of Jiangnan Social University (江南社会学院学报 (Jiāngnán Shèhuì Xuéyuàn Xuébào)), featuring articles primarily on the topics of national security, Chinese communist ideology, and international relations, as well as incorporating discussions on the exploitation of emerging technologies, social control, ethnic religion, and critical theory.

 Submissions are open to all Chinese Communist Party and government agency employees at all levels, students and faculty of administrative colleges, party schools, colleges and universities, and social science research institutions, as well as authors affiliated directly with Jiangnan Social University.
 The journal solicits outside submissions via periodic calls for papers similar to ordinary academic institutions.

 The journal's quarterly issues are unclassified and available to the public, albeit behind a paywall, through CNKI.
 All articles are in Chinese with abstracts in Chinese and English.
 The journal's digital object identifier (DOI) prefix is 10.16147 and its ISSN is 1673-1026.